 In states with community property laws, you normally have ownership rights to property if your spouse's name is on the title.
 You're also liable for your spouse's debts.
 Rules vary between states and, in many places, you're only liable for the debts that your spouse incurred after you got married.
 This means that a lender could attempt to sue you and your spouse to settle a delinquent mortgage even if your name isn't on the title of the house or the loan.
 Depending on your state's laws, a lender may be able to garnish your joint bank accounts to settle the unpaid debt.

-If a lender takes a loss as the result of a foreclosure, the Internal Revenue Service regards that loss as a cash "gift" to the delinquent borrower.
-This sum of money is added to the borrower's taxable income.
-As a non-borrowing owner of a foreclosed home, this tax bill won't affect you unless the borrower is your spouse and you file your taxes jointly.
+If a lender takes a loss as the result of a foreclosure, the Internal Revenue Service regards that loss as a cash gift to the delinquent borrower.
+This sum of money gets added to the borrower's taxable income.
+As a nonborrowing owner of a foreclosed home, this tax bill won't affect you unless the borrower is your spouse and you file your taxes jointly.
 In this case, you end up having to pay taxes on the debt write-off, even though you technically didn't benefit from the write-off since the mortgage wasn't your own debt.

 - Hemera Technologies/AbleStock.com/Getty Images